 Community outcomes Performance measures Service targets Achievements 2021-22 (Year 1) 2022-23 (Year 2) 2023-24 (Year 3) 2024-25 (Year 4) Strong communities Connected, inclusive communities.
-Quality services Community facilities and services we are proud of.
 Community housing tenants are satisfied or very satisfied with their tenancy as a percentage of all tenancies by annual user survey.
 90% of community housing tenants are satisfied with their tenancy.
 Not achieved (89%) Achieved (94%) Achieved (97%) Achieved (97%) Prosperous district Attractive to new opportunities.
 Support local businesses.
 Commercial tenants are satisfied or very satisfied with their tenancy as a percentage of all tenancies by annual user survey.
 90% of commercial tenants are satisfied with their tenancy.
-Not achieved (89%) Achieved (100%) Achieved (100%) Not achieved (80%) Strong communities Connected, inclusive communities.
-Quality services Community facilities and services we are proud of.
+Not achieved (89%) Achieved (100%) Achieved (100%) Not achieved1 (80%) Strong communities Connected, inclusive communities.
 Community housing units - individual tenancies are occupied as a percentage of available units / tenancies.
 90% of community housing units are occupied.
 Achieved (97%) Achieved (95%) Achieved (97%) Achieved (95%) Prosperous district Attractive to new opportunities.
 Support local businesses.
 Commercial tenants - individual tenancies are occupied as a percentage of available units / tenancies.
 90% of commercial tenancies are occupied.
 Achieved (100%) Not achieved (88%) Achieved (93%) Achieved (100%)